ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 #### Grand Archive Community Tournament #1

 On 28th December 2021 the first Grand Archive Community Tournament was announced.
-The tournament would run on Tabletop Simulator using version 1.1 of the Print and Play Lorraine and Rai Starter Decks.
+The tournament would run on Tabletop Simulator using version 1.1 of the <span class="dead-link">[print and play](/print-and-play)</span> Lorraine and Rai Starter Decks.

 Signups were open until 7th January and the tournament took place between 14th and 16th January 2022.
 The players in 1st, 2nd and 3rd place each received a foil Lorraine, Wandering Warrior sample, and 3 non-foil samples were awarded randomly to participants.